Skip to main content

 In an earthquake, most people are injured or die from falling buildings, debris and fires.
 If the earthquake causes a tsunami, many deaths are from drowning.

 • The violent shaking can fracture structures.
-Once weakened, buildings collapse.
-This can trap or kill people inside.
+Weak building facades may collapse onto the streets.
+Glass windows and panels may shatter, and roof tiles may dislodge.
+Once weakened, buildings can collapse and trap or kill people inside.

-• Earthquakes often damage water, gas and electricity lines.
-These can be underground, or in buildings.
-Ruptured gas lines can ignite, especially if the earthquake has also dislodged or exposed electrical wiring.
+• Electricity, water and gas may fail or be switched off.
+Earthquakes often damage water, gas and electricity lines.
+Ruptured gas lines can ignite, especially if the earthquake dislodged or exposed electrical wiring.
+Fallen powerlines may be a hazard.

 In developing countries, the impacts of an earthquake or tsunami may increase.